Neeraj-Kondaveeti/lawbandit-syllabus-calendar/README.md

 npm install
 ```

+### 🧪 Test Files
+- I have included sample syllabus PDFs in the test_files folder:
+- 👉 Upload one of these into the app and confirm that events appear in the calendar.

 ### 🔑 Google Calendar Integration
 - Replace fetchEventsFromLLM (mock) with a real LLM API call (once API key is available)